Teamwork Struggles and Forming Teams

 Other reasons that could explain the struggles of teamwork among university students include lack of transparency and withholding information.
 Additionally, many students perceive teamwork as useless and a needless component of a class.

-How do we make teams more efficient and high performing?
+How do we make teams more efficient and high performance?

 Forming Teams Effectively